 In today’s day and age, a ‘wiki’ is considered the universal language for online collaboration.
-It is a recognized platform where individuals can share their expertise and ideas about a specific topic, while continuing to learn from other like-minded contributors.
-The flexibility of this domain extension allows anyone to start a wiki, which they can open it to peers, colleagues or the entire world for their involvement.
+It is a recognized platform where individuals can share their expertise and ideas about a specific topic while continuing to learn from other like-minded contributors.
+The flexibility of this domain extension allows anyone to start a wiki, which they can open to peers, colleagues or the entire world for their involvement.
 That is why a .WIKI domain extension is a necessity for every online peer development project.

 Who it’s for

 - Enterprises looking to coordinate operational best practices, develop new projects, or provide an accessible employee handbook

 - Enthusiasts that want a fan site or a resource that educates about a specific subject

 - Developers who want to come together on their own time to quickly create an open-source project or shared resource